Stochastic ODEs and stochastic linear PDEs with critical drift: regularity, duality and uniqueness: Path-by-path uniqueness for sCE and sTE

 \end{lemma}

-\begin{proof} We only prove the convergence in the case $c=0$, since the terms with $c$ are similar to or easier that those with $b$.
-We will prove the assertion for every $b$, $b_\eps$ which satisfy
+\begin{proof} We only prove the convergence in the case $c=0$, since the terms with~$c$ are similar to or easier than those with~$b$.
+We will prove the assertion for every~$b$ and family $(b_\eps)_\eps$ which satisfy